artsy/eigen/docs/getting_started.md

 Connect a device.

-XCode will prompt you to join a team, then to enable the device for development.
+Xcode will prompt you to join a team, then to enable the device for development.
 When prompted, choose the uppercase *ART.SY INC.* team.

 Choose Preferences, Accounts, which should list your Apple ID and membership.